pkmn/engine/docs/DESIGN.md

     care of at a higher level
-  - the is no input (choice) validation - the engine is expected to be wrapped by some form of driver code which either provides the input validation for the user or to be driven by code which can only provide valid input.
+  - the is no input (choice) validation - the engine is expected to be wrapped by some form of driver code which either provides the input validation for the user or to be driven by code which can only provide valid input
 - [**data-oriented design**](https://github.com/dbartolini/data-oriented-design): in order to
-  minimize cache misses / improve data locality, extreme care is taken to [layout data structures](http://www.catb.org/esr/structure-packing/) as efficiently as possible, and **pointers are eschewed** in favor of ['handles'](https://floooh.github.io/2018/06/17/handles-vs-pointers.html) which directly index into arrays
+  minimize cache misses / improve data locality, extreme care is taken to [layout data structures](http://www.catb.org/esr/structure-packing/) as efficiently as possible, and **pointers are eschewed** in favor of ['handles'](https://floooh.github.io/2018/06/17/handles-vs-pointers.html) which directly index into arrays.
 - **each Pokémon generation is implemented separately**, with code or data being shared only in cases where there is no overhead.
 One generation of Pokémon should not have to pay the price of dealing with the complexities of other past or future generations.
 In the worst case, this results